 Books held by the University of Iowa Libraries

 You can use InfoHawk+ to find books, videos, journal titles, digitized objects, government resources and other materials held by the University Libraries.
 The default search option includes articles, which you may want to switch to books.
+Also books may be in print in one of the libraries or available as ebooks.

 Books may be found in several libraries on campus.
 Feel free to ask for help.